mconcas/plancton/README.md

 # plancton

-[Thanks G. for providing the name]
-## Python script that keeps alive a specified number of running containers on the docker host.
+## A Python script that keeps alive a specified number of running containers on the docker host.
 Prerequisites:
   * requests_unixsocket: